CypherpunkArmory/UserLAnd/README.md

 ## Welcome to UserLAnd

-This is the public UserLAnd repository
+This is the main UserLAnd repository